 This is a classic that I was going to miss eating low carb.
 I knew I had to get inventive and portion everything just right.
 That’s the best part about the low carb life.
 It teaches you how to find interesting ideas for your favourite food.
 I’ve seen this with so many low carb food bloggers.
 They think of everything like mashed cauliflower from i breathe I’m hungry.
 Or this delicious Fat Head Pizza from Ditch the Carbs.

 This isn’t the first time I’ve made cauliflower rice for dinner.
 In fact, the first time I made it, my dad took a bite and instantly fell in love.
 The following sunday (as per Jamaican tradition) I made cauliflower rice with red kidney beans.
-It was an instant hit for my family.
 I know some foreigners call it “coconut rice and beans”.
 It’s ok if you’re familiar with that name but it’s simple rice and peas for us.

 15 minPrep Time